KarinAlZoabi/COSC482-Assignment5/README.md

 ### 6. **Discount Analysis**

 - The top 2 products are the same ASUS Zenfone, with an 87% discount.
-- The last 3 products are the same Galaxy Watch scraped at different times:
+- The last 3 products are the same Galaxy Watch (234.95$) scraped at different times, they have a discount value of 80%
-  - The first two have the same price of $379.99 with an 86% discount.
-  - The third has a higher price of $449.99 and an 82% discount.

 ---